Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Method

-\paragraph{Rapid Iterative Contour Construction.} Based on this sparsity function, our proposed automated contour construction is a rapid iterative process governed by the minimum ($N_{\text{min}}$) and maximum ($N_{\text{max}}$) eigenvalues allowed per contour.
-(1) The process begins by building an initial spectral range $I_0$ that covers all predicted eigenvalues with a small safety margin.
+\paragraph{Rapid Iterative Contour Construction.} Based on this sparsity function, our automated contour construction is a rapid iterative process that enforces a target eigenvalue-count range per contour, namely each contour encloses between $N_{\min}$ and $N_{\max}$ predicted eigenvalues.
+(1) The process begins by building an initial spectral range

+where $\epsilon$ is a validation-calibrated global buffer.
+This buffer expands the predicted spectral hull to compensate for residual prediction error before the KDE-based recursive partitioning is applied.
 (2) This range is then recursively partitioned by finding the minima of the sparsity function $G_k(t)$, creating sub-intervals until each contains fewer than $N_{\text{max}}$ eigenvalues.
 (3) Finally, a refinement loop merges any interval containing fewer than $N_{\text{min}}$ eigenvalues with a neighbor and re-splits any merged interval that violates the $N_{\text{max}}$ limit.
-This efficient procedure quickly yields a set of intervals $\{I_k\}_{k=1}^{N_\gamma}$ with well-balanced eigenvalue counts, from which the final, tight-fitting circular or bounding box contours $\{\Gamma_i\}_{i=1}^{N_{\gamma}}$ are constructed.
-A practical advantage of KDE is its low sensitivity to hyperparameters ($N_{\text{min}}$, $N_{\text{max}}$, $w$)\cite{lin2016approximating,senzaki2010method}, which were set with minimal tuning in our experiments.
-The detailed procedures for this flow and complete DeepContour framework are provided in Appendix (see Alg.~\ref{alg:contour_construction} and Alg.~\ref{alg:deepcontour_framework}).